Robert M. Cundick: Early life

-Young Adulthood
+Education

 After serving in the United States Merchant Marine during World War II, Cundick immediately enrolled at the University of Utah, despite the fact that his Merchant Marine service was not covered by the G.I.
 Bill of Rights.
 Cundick worked to pay for his education, and received his BFA, MFA, and eventual PhD in Music Composition from the university.
 He studied under the tutelage of internationally famous composer Leroy J. Robertson.

 It was during his time as a university student that Cundick married his wife, Charlotte (Cholly) Clark.
 Clark was an organ student of Cundick’s.
 The couple made their home in Salt Lake City, where Cundick was able to continue his university studies.

-Life Experiences
+Career

 Cundick joined the music faculty at BYU in 1957.

 In 1962, LDS Church president David O. McKay called Cundick and his family (including five children ages 5–11) to go to London, England, to serve as the organist at the new Hyde Park Chapel.
 While in England, Cundick appeared in concert at St. Paul's Cathedral and King's College, Cambridge, in addition to a BBC broadcast and his daily recitals at Hyde Park Chapel.

 After completing this two-year mission, Cundick and his family returned to Provo, Utah, where he resumed his teaching and compositional activity at BYU.
 This was interrupted when Cundick was called to serve as an organist at the Salt Lake Tabernacle, located on Temple Square in Salt Lake City, Utah.
 He served for 27 years.

 Following his retirement in 1991, Cundick and his wife were called to serve as Directors of Hosting at the BYU Jerusalem Center in Jerusalem.

 After his retirement as Tabernacle Organist, Cundick sought to publicize serious works of Utah and Mormon composers.
 In 2004 he won the lifetime achievement Pearl Award.
 Cundick continued to devote much of his time to composition and other music related activities, always making time to serve those around him.
 In 2007 he released a CD containing compositions from over 50 years of his creativity.